 - Not This: Just send an email or other form of digital communication when it’s possible to send direct mail.

 7. Send A Thank You Letter To All Your Donors

 It’s important that you consider sending a donation thank you letter to all of your donors—not just the big ones.
 Showing your donors that you appreciate them, regardless of their donation level, is a way to be inclusive and let your supporters know than everyone’s contribution counts.

 But if you’re like most nonprofit professionals, you’re stretched in many different directions all day, every day.
 This can make it hard to justify investing your time in writing a letter to every person who gives to your organization every time that they give.
 Even though you may feel like you don’t have the time, the truth is, by being creative and leveraging tactics like segmentation and automation, it may not take as much time as you think!

 Remember: Your donor thank you letters don’t need to be an essay.
 If they’re personalized well, you can write concise notes that will go a long way in making you donors feel appreciated.
 Leverage your other staff members, board members, and long-term volunteers.
-Consider a donor management platform or nonprofit CRM to help you automate your letter-writing process without having to compromise on keeping it personal.
+Consider a donor management platform to help you automate your letter-writing process without having to compromise on keeping it personal.

 - Try This: Find a way to send a thank you letter to every donor for every donation.

 - Not This: Only thank your major givers or only thank your donors the first time they give.